-When it comes to the most important skills required to be a line up worker, we found that a lot of resumes listed 26.6% of line up workers included assembly line, while 13.0% of resumes included particular production process, and 12.4% of resumes included automotive parts.
+When it comes to the most important skills required to be a line up worker, we found that a lot of resumes listed 29.0% of line up workers included assembly line, while 9.7% of resumes included pallet jack, and 9.5% of resumes included safety procedures.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 Choosing the right major is always an important step when researching how to become a line up worker.
 When we researched the most common majors for a line up worker, we found that they most commonly earn high school diploma degrees or diploma degrees.
 Other degrees that we often see on line up worker resumes include associate degree degrees or bachelor's degree degrees.

 You may find that experience in other jobs will help you become a line up worker.
 In fact, many line up worker jobs require experience in a role such as cashier.
-Meanwhile, many line up workers also have previous career experience in roles such as crew member or sales associate.
+Meanwhile, many line up workers also have previous career experience in roles such as sales associate or crew member.